COVID-19 alert: Read about changed restrictions for businesses in Greater Brisbane from 6pm, Monday 11 January.

 Regional Queensland progress

 Note: Duplicate applications from Round 1 have been taken out of the figures.
-This data is updated every 2 hours during business hours.
+This data is updated each business day.

-To submit an application, follow the 'how to apply' information below.
+To submit a regional Queensland business application, follow the 'how to apply' information below.

 The objective of this program is to support small businesses subject to closure or highly impacted by the coronavirus (COVID-19) shutdown restrictions announced by the Queensland Government, to adapt and sustain their operations, and build resilience.